yaknesh/Customer-checkIn-prediction/README.md

 Explain back propagation and tell us how you handle a dataset if 4 out of 30 parameters have null values more than 40 percentage?

-Back-Propagation is a fine tuning based on the errors or loss from pevious epoch.
+Ans: Back-Propagation is a fine tuning based on the errors or loss from pevious epoch.
 In 30 parameters 4 has more null value in that case first i drop those parameters and make a model.
 After that filling the null values with respect to the kind of dataset.